mcuntz/pyjams/README.rst

            Python iterables.
        * - closest
          - Index in array which entry is closest to a given number.
+       * - pack
+         - Pack array with mask like Fortran intrinsic pack
+       * - unpack
+         - Unpack array using mask like Fortran intrinsic unpack

 .. _Ascii Files: